vanbelkummax/sparsity-trap-2um-benchmark/README.md

 3. **The effect scales with sparsity** — sparse genes (secretory, immune) show the largest gains
 4. **Biological signals are rescued** — genes like MUC12 go from noise (0.037) to signal (0.521)
 5. **48/50 genes benefit** — this is a near-universal solution, not a special case

+## Future Directions

+We validated this mechanism on Patient P5 because it has the most diverse tissue structures.
+We are currently running the P1/P2 cross-validation to confirm the scaling laws hold across patients.
 ---

 ## Related Work